subprocess: Wrapping ping, traceroute, and nslookup in Python

 • Command as a list. ["ping", "-c", "3", target] — never one big string.
 This is the single most important safety rule (next section).

-• capture_output=True so you get the text instead of it scrolling past.
+• capture_output=True so the text is captured instead of scrolling past.

 • text=True so stdout is a str, not raw bytes.

-• timeout so a black-holed host cannot freeze your run forever.
+• timeout so a black-holed host cannot freeze the run forever.

 import subprocess